Lab PI since Nov 2016

 Undergraduate students

-The lab has many opportunities for motivated undergraduate students, including, but not limited to field collections, basic molecular lab techniques, phylogenetic analyses, and programing projects.
+The lab has many opportunities for motivated undergraduate students, including, but not limited to, field collections, basic molecular lab techniques, phylogenetic analyses, and programming projects.
 Please contact Ya with your CV and a brief description of your interests to discuss potential projects!

 Lab Alumni